applied-systems-biology/jipipe-website/content/documentation/graph-editor.md

 +++
-title = "Graph editor"
+title = "Pipeline editor"
-description = "Explains the graph editor." weight = 20
+description = "Explains the graph editor user interface, how to create a pipeline, and additional features like the algorithm finder tool." weight = 20 type="page" creatordisplayname = "Ruman Gerst"
-type="page"
-creatordisplayname = "Ruman Gerst"